joeylevy/gallery-by-supsystic/readme.txt

 Gallery by Supsystic is an easy to use gallery plugin that allows you to add simply galleries to your website.
 The plugin utilizes the WordPress media uploader for images.

 Whether you are showcasing images, video or HTML, this gallery will render them beautifully on any platform and any browser size.
 Variety of responsive image gallery effects and slideshows to better manage and display your photos, screenshots and other forms of images on your site.
-Some incorporate transition effects, fade-in, fade-out and other effects, as well as thumbnail views of the gallery for faster access, flexibility and ease-of-use to view your site in full all-out browser mode and small-sized smartphone screens.
+Some incorporate transition effects, fade-in, fade-out and other effects, as well as thumbnail views of the gallery for faster access, flexibility and ease-of-use to view your site in full all-out browser mode and small-sized smart phone screens.

-To make it easier for you to find the right pick for your websites needs, we have put together a preset gallery templates you can choose them when create new gallery and later customize design.
+To make it easier for you to find the right pick for your websites needs, we have put together a presets gallery templates you can choose them when create new gallery and later customize design.

 == Installation ==